spiritual-coder/spiritual-coder/README.md

 ## I'm a Developer, Student and Writer!

-- 🔭 I’m currently working on my Portfolio [website].
+- 🔭 I’m currently working on Gatsby [website].
-- 🌱 I’m learning Full Stack Web Technologies
+- 🌱 I’m learning Backend Web Technologies
 - 👯 I’m looking to connect and collaborate with other developers
 - 🥅 2021 Goals: To roam different cities, writing books, creating beautiful UIs and playing ukulele
 - ⚡ Fun fact: ...
-I love ice-creams and solving calculas problems
+I love solving calculas

 ### Connect with me: